 Except when adjustments of apparatus within the hood are being made, the hood should be kept closed: vertical sashes down and horizontal sashes closed.
 Sliding sashes should not be removed from horizontal sliding-sash hoods.
 Keeping the face opening of the hood small improves the overall performance of the hood.

-Hoods are not intended primarily for storage of chemicals.
+Hoods are not intended for storage of chemicals or radioactive waste/radioactive contaminated equipment.
 Materials stored in them should be kept to a minimum.
-Stored chemicals should not block vents or alter airflow patterns.
+Items stored in the hoods must not block vents or alter airflow patterns.
 Whenever possible, chemicals should be moved from hoods into cabinets for storage.